Dr Jack Da Silva

 My research and teaching are focused on evolutionary genetics.
 Current topics of interest are:

-evolution of sexes (anisogamy)
+Evolution of Sexes (anisogamy)

-evolution of eusociality
+3. Monogamy and the evolution of eusociality in bees.

 -